 mu) then none of the chunks of code protected by it can be executed at the same time.

 - Holding a mutex lock doesn't 'protect' a memory location from being read or updated.
 A non-mutex-locked line of code could still access it at any time and create a race condition.
-Therefore you need to be careful to make sure all points in your code which are potentially racy are protected.
+Therefore you need to be careful to make sure all points in your code which are potentially racy are protected by the same mutex.

 Let's tidy up the example a bit: